Some 'Cheaper' Health Plans Have Surprising Costs

 Wider adoption, however, could spell its end.

-Hospitals might agree to participate in a few such programs, but "if there's more take-up on this, I see hospitals possibly starting to fight back," Long says.
+Hospitals might agree to participate in a few such programs, but "if there's more takeup on this, I see hospitals possibly starting to fight back," Long says.

 What about the bind?

-Minnesota startup Bind Benefits eliminates annual deductibles in its "on-demand" plans sold to employers who are opting to self-insure their workers' health costs.
+Minnesota startup Bind Benefits eliminates annual deductibles in its "on-demand" plans sold to employers that are opting to self-insure their workers' health costs.
 Rather than deductibles, patients pay flat-dollar copayments for a core set of medical services, from doctor visits to prescription drugs.

-In some ways, it's simpler: No need to spend through the deductible before coverage kicks in or wonder what 20 percent of the cost of a doctor visit or surgery would be.
+In some ways, it's simpler: There is no need to spend through the deductible before coverage kicks in or wonder what 20 percent of the cost of a doctor visit or surgery would be.

 But not all services are included.